 Can You Cross Sell?

-DD: So when we look at new Medicare Advantage clients, ones that we found or wrote from maybe one of these referral partners, what’s the compliance or the standard in cross selling business to them?
+DD: When we look at new Medicare Advantage clients, ones that we found or wrote from maybe one of these referral partners, what’s the guidelines on cross selling business to them?

 The reason I ask is some people might be thinking, “Oh, I could build a book of Medicare Advantage clients from scratch and then I can cross sell other things like life products, annuities, etc.” Can you speak on that as far as compliance issue and if that’s something that’s acceptable?